BULGING DISC TREATMENT SYDNEY

 Spinal/disc degeneration: whilst degenerative changes are expected with the ageing individual, if you have pre~existing issues with posture, spinal flexibility and strength, this could speed up the degenerative process and thus weaken the discs, potentially resulting in a bulge.

-• Numbness or weakness to the peripheral limbs (lower body)
+Numbness or weakness in the peripheral limbs (lower body)

 BULGING DISC